 Register your overseas travel and/or residential details here.

-There is some risk to your security in Brazil due to the high level of violent crime such as armed robbery and car jacking, particularly in the cities, and we advise caution.
+There is some risk to your security in Brazil due to high levels of violent crime and we advise caution.

-New Zealanders travelling or living in Brazil should have comprehensive travel or medical insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Brazil should have comprehensive travel insurance policies in place that include provision for medical evacuation by air.

-New Zealanders travelling or resident in Brazil are encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders in Brazil are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 Contact details are

 Street Address SHIS QI 09, conj.
 16, casa 01, Lago Sul 71625-160, Brasilia DF, Brazil